gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week3.md

 1. ==Identify the Promise== being enforced *(who's enforcing the promise against who?)*.
 2. ==Identify the Promisor and Promisee== *(who made the promise, who needs to provide consideration?)*
 3. Identify the ==consideration== (or lack thereof) made by the Promisee.
-4. Evaluate whether the ==consideration was VALID, SUFFICIENT== for the promise being made.
+4. Evaluate whether the ==consideration was VALID, SUFFICIENT or COMPLETE== for the promise being made.
 ## Consideration
 *Consideration*: Consideration signifies a RETURN *(recognised in law)* given in exchange for the PROMISE SOUGHT TO BE ENFORCED.
 * The PROMISE, PERFORMANCE, FORBEARANCE bargained by the **PROMISOR**, provided by the **PROMISEE** in exchange for the PROMISOR's PROMISE.